There are several sources of sector-specific advice on skills development for employees working in a particular industry.

 Sector Training Councils (STCs)

 Sector Training Councils were established in 1994 as independent employer representative bodies in Northern Ireland.
-There are currently eight in operation.
 Their role is to:

 - articulate the skills, education and training needs of their sectors in the short and long term